 The energetic, historic capital of Italy’s Emilia-Romagna region, Bologna is our favorite type of city.
-It is large enough that there are lots of things to do in Bologna and many beautiful things to see, but it is easy to navigate and lacks the crushing crowds that can flood some of the bigger cities, making it a perfect place to explore.
+It is large enough that there are many beautiful things to see and lots of things to do in Bologna, but it is easy to navigate and lacks the crushing crowds that can flood some of the bigger cities, making it a perfect place to explore.

 Bologna has a rich heritage dating back thousands of years, with historic buildings and churches and the oldest university in the Western world.
 All of that exists alongside fabulous markets, world-class entertainment, and some of the best food we’ve ever had.
 The fact that it’s slightly off the main tourist circuit makes it even better.
 Here’s a look at some of our top recommendations for what to do in Bologna.